edvin/fxldemo/README.md

 # Sample Application for FXLauncher

-This small example application showcasing how to configure FXLauncher in your Maven application to provide automatic updates optionally in combination with native installers.
+This example showcases how to configure FXLauncher in your Maven application to provide automatic updates optionally in combination with native installers.

 Please see [pom.xml](/pom.xml "pom.xml deployment descriptor") for complete documentation.